 REGISTER

-Brought to you by our Dr. Gayle R. Berg Center for Psychological Resilience
+Brought to you by our Gayle Berg Center for Resilience

 In 1972, Harvey Milk (Sean Penn) and his partner Scott Smith left New York for San Francisco, where Milk was determined to make a significant impact.
 They settle in the Castro District, where Milk opens a camera shop and helps transform the area into a vibrant community for gays and lesbians.
 In 1977, Milk made history by becoming the nation’s first openly gay man elected to a notable public office, winning a seat on the Board of Supervisors.
 Tragically, the following year, he is assassinated by Dan White (Josh Brolin).
 This film chronicles Milk’s journey and his enduring legacy as a trailblazer for LGBTQ+ rights.